RadotJar/faraway-fastness/_notes/player-guide.md

 🌱

 ## Open Table Policy
-New players are always welcome at any session without prior warning or preparation.
+New players are always welcome at any session without prior warning or preparation and regardless of player count.
 I will have a few pre-gens ready at all times in case someone new wants to give the game a try.
 Please feel free to bring anyone along who you think might be interested.

 ## Before Your First Game
 If you've played in one of my campaigns before, I expect you to do the following before your first game: